I got burnout from work: Here's what no one tells you about chronic stress and how I recovered

 As the pandemic hit, Wilde joined the rest of the UK in taking on celebrity personal trainer Joe Wick's fitness videos.
 However, as she later learned, this was doing more harm than good.

-While exercise is proven to have many benefits for our physical and mental health, with research from the University of Chicago suggesting that regular exercise can protect against the negative emotional consequences of stress, it isn't the cure-all it's often set up to be when it comes to burnout specifically, thanks to the surging levels of adrenaline and cortisol that come with high-intensity exercise.
+While exercise is proven to have many benefits for our physical and mental health, with research from the University of Chicago suggesting that regular exercise can protect against the negative signs of high cortisol in women, it isn't the cure-all it's often set up to be when it comes to burnout specifically, thanks to the surging levels of adrenaline and cortisol that come with high-intensity exercise.

 "I'm not saying that I would never do it again or that people shouldn't do it, it's just something to be aware of," she says.
 "You think you're letting out your stress but you're actually raising those levels."